Once Upon a Time in Hollywood: Preproduction and casting

 Burt Reynolds was cast as George Spahn in May 2018, but died in September before he was able to film his scenes and was replaced by Bruce Dern.
 Reynolds did a rehearsal and script reading, which became his last performance.
 After Reynolds read the script and learned Pitt would be portraying Booth, Reynolds advised Tarantino: "You gotta have somebody say, 'You're pretty for a stunt guy.
 The line appears in the film, spoken to Booth by Bruce Lee.
 The last thing Reynolds did before he died was run lines with his assistant for Once Upon a Time in Hollywood.

-Tarantino initially approached Jennifer Lawrence to portray Manson family member Squeaky Fromme, saying, "She was interested but something just didn't work out."
+Tarantino initially approached Jennifer Lawrence to portray Manson Family member Squeaky Fromme, saying, "She was interested but something just didn't work out."
+Lawrence later contributed the online vitriol she received (which also included Tate's sister Debra, who deemed her "not pretty enough") to her not doing the role when it was previously theorized she was approached for the Tate role; saying: "The internet just, like, went out of their way to call me ugly."
 Tarantino had also spoken to Tom Cruise about playing Cliff Booth, who was being considered for the role.
 Charlie Day was offered to audition for the part of Manson, but did not appear as scheduled because he did not want to see himself in that role.
 Macaulay Culkin auditioned for an undisclosed role, which he later characterized as "a disaster" due in part it being his first audition in eight years.
 It was also initially reported that frequent Tarantino collaborator Samuel L. Jackson was in talks for a role as the villain of a Bounty Law episode.